SolaceLabs/solace-pretty-dump/README.md

 Subscribed to Direct topic: 'solace/>'

-solace/samples/testing           This is a short text payload. solace/samples/long/topic/name…  This is a longer text payload that will get tri…
+solace/samples/testing           This is a short text payload. solace/test/long/topic/truncat…  Longer text payload that will get trimmed to terminal wid…
 ```